Stability for Strichartz inequalities: Existence of minimizers: Existence of minimizers: two-dimensional sphere

-In this subsection, based on the spectral-gap result Proposition \ref{P:Sphere-spectral-gap} and two-peak vanishing result Proposition \ref{P:Sphere-two-peak}, we show the desired existence of minimizers for the two-dimension sphere stability constant $C_{**}$. \begin{proof}[\textbf{Proof of Theorem \ref{T:Stability minimizer-2D sphere}}] The strategy is similar to the \cite[Section 4, Proof of Theorem 1.2]{Konig2025} and the Proof of Theorem \ref{T:Stability minimizer-paraboloid} in the previous Section \ref{SubS:Conditional compactness-paraboloid}.
+In this subsection, based on the spectral-gap result Proposition \ref{P:Sphere-spectral-gap} and two-peak vanishing result Proposition \ref{P:Sphere-two-peak}, we show the desired existence of minimizers for the two-dimensional sphere stability constant $C_{**}$. \begin{proof}[\textbf{Proof of Theorem \ref{T:Stability minimizer-2D sphere}}] The strategy is similar to the \cite[Section 4, Proof of Theorem 1.2]{Konig2025} and the Proof of Theorem \ref{T:Stability minimizer-paraboloid} in the previous Section \ref{SubS:Conditional compactness-paraboloid}.
 For simplicity, we only show the main ideas and omit the details.
-In this two-dimension sphere case, we can obtain the unconditional result since we can establish the strict inequality in Proposition \ref{P:Sphere-spectral-gap}.
-Therefore, by following the outline in the Proof of Theorem \ref{T:Stability minimizer-paraboloid}, it is only need to check the fact
+In this two-dimensional sphere case, we can obtain the unconditional result since we can establish the strict inequality in Proposition \ref{P:Sphere-spectral-gap}.
+Therefore, by following the outline in the Proof of Theorem \ref{T:Stability minimizer-paraboloid}, it remains only to check that

 which essentially can give the nonzero weak limit of minimizing sequences

 Then the desired existence of minimizers follows from standard arguments. \end{proof}